 Margaret is a Fellow of the American College of Trust and Estate Counsel and serves or has served on many of the College’s committees.

 She is recognized as a Super Lawyer.
-Since 2005 Margaret has been named a Top 50 Women Pennsylvania Super Lawyer and in 2022 she was also recognized as a Top 100 Philadelphia Super Lawyer.
-Margaret is recognized by Chambers and Partners in their High Net Worth Guide as a Band 1 Leader in the Field in Private Wealth Law in Pennsylvania.
+Since 2005 Margaret has been named a Top 50 Women Pennsylvania Super Lawyer and in 2022 and 2023 she was also recognized as a Top 100 Philadelphia Super Lawyer.
+Margaret is recognized by Chambers and Partners in their High Net Worth Guide as a Band 1 Leader in the Field in Private Wealth Law Disputes in Pennsylvania.
 She is listed as one of the leading trust and estate attorneys by Best Lawyers in America, and was recognized by Best Lawyers as a Lawyer of the Year in 2014.
 Margaret is AV® Preeminent™ Peer Review Rated by Martindale Hubbell.

 Margaret is a member of the Philadelphia Bar Association, the Pennsylvania Bar Association, and the Philadelphia Estate Planning Council, which recognized her as the Council’s Estate Planner of the Year in 2022.
 She is also a member of the Weeders Garden Club.